Maroon 5 Frontman Adam Levine To Receive Star On Hollywood Walk Of Fame

 Levine’s Hollywood Walk of Fame ceremony is scheduled on February 10, 11:30 a.m.
 PST and will be live-streamed exclusively on www.walkoffame.com

 Meanwhile, the upcoming 12th season of The Voice is expected to be another interesting run for both contestants and judges.
-All four coaches – Adam Levine, Blake Shelton, Gwen Stefani, and Alicia Keys – will have all-star advisers to help them out in coaching young talents for The Voice Season 12.
+All four coaches – Adam Levine, Blake Shelton, Gwen Stefani, and Alicia Keys – will have all-star advisers to help them out in coaching talents for The Voice Season 12.

 Earlier this week, The Voice‘s official Twitter account confirmed that coach Gwen Stefani enlisted the multi-awarded diva Celine Dion as her celebrity adviser.
 Dion expressed her eagerness to be part of the team, admitting that she’s “very excited” about it.